 This mushroom stew is very much the vegetarian equivalent of beef bourguignon.
 Gather whatever medley of mushrooms you can find + a bottle of cheap red wine = delicious dinner.
 I served it over creamy polenta (found in the Squab glazed with port reduction with creamy polenta recipe)

 Slowly braised stews are my favorite kind of dish, and fall / winter is the season for them.
-Coq au vin is a French bistro classic – it is both be homey and comforting, and sophisticated.
+Coq au vin is a French bistro classic.
+It is both homey and comforting, and at the same time sophisticated.
 Stews are best a day old.
-If serving at a dinner party – you can cook it the day…
+If serving at a dinner party – you can cook it…

 Slow braised meats are my favorite type of dish, and the osso bucco is a classic comfort dish – particularly good for the cold winter nights.
 I first learned my osso bucco from the Terra cookbook and I recently had a “refresher” at the Culinary Institute of America bootcamp.